cceremuga/pypacket/README.md

 Requires the following to be installed and configured on your system in order to run.

-* Some form of Linux OS.
+* Some form of Linux flavor.
 MacOS, possibly.
 Windows, doubtful.
 * An RTL-SDR compatible device.
 * Python >= v3.5
 * [rtl_fm](http://osmocom.org/projects/sdr/wiki/rtl-sdr)